chebbi603/ui-gen-backend/docs/contracts-behavior.md

   - `searchBar.action` → `onChanged`.
   - Ensured list/grid `itemTemplate` structures are compatible with the list builder pattern.
 - Result: disk-seeded contracts no longer contain unknown content; runtime filtering remains as a safety net.

+Logout Action Update (2025-11-03)
+- Canonical contract logout button now uses `authLogout` instead of a generic `apiCall`.
+- Rationale: generic `apiCall` did not include `refreshToken` and failed with 400; `authLogout` ensures the Flutter client clears tokens/state, reverts to canonical contract, and navigates to `/login` reliably.
+- Impact: eliminates the in-app "Logout failed" toast and aligns UX with secure session teardown.